merlinmarrs/anti-viral-dispositif/README.md

 A main board and secondary board to control a disinfection chamber based on this tutorial: http://www.needlab.org/face-masks-disinfection-device

+The PDF shows step by step instructions of the assembly.

 Here is the BOM:

 Standard components: